 Voltage that is output is measured and is compared with the set voltage.
-Any deviation from the specified range is indicated by flashing of the side mark.
+Any deviation from the specified range is indicated by flashing of the side mark (V.CHK ON display).

 2.2.3 Contact check function

 Connection of a work is checked by measuring the capacity by an RF signal and contact is checked by a difference between contact in an open circuit state.